-- To manage the member portfolio to drive recruitment, engagement, and retention: - o To assess and manage member benefits to meet member needs. - o To develop career management resources for pathologists beyond the first five years of practice. - To identify and develop member engagement opportunities. - To recognize members and staff who make significant contributions that advance the specialty.
+- Manage the member portfolio to drive recruitment, engagement, and retention: - o To assess and manage member benefits to meet member needs. - o To develop career management resources for pathologists beyond the first five years of practice. - Identify and develop member engagement opportunities. - Recognize members and staff who make significant contributions that advance the specialty.